Sidsloth-k/myportfolio/admin/README.md

+the admin page projects page loads very slowly....use caching as needed like in bsd-portfolio fetching and pushing only when states change...the cache however is supposed to be invalid in 24hrs after so refetch to ensure any updates are added by default

 # BSD Portfolio Admin Panel

 Admin panel for managing the BSD Portfolio website.
 Built with React, TypeScript, and connected to the backend API with JWT authentication and session management.